baraline/convst/README.md

 This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a state-of-the-art shapelet algorithm.
 It compute a set of convolutional shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

 !!
-The paper will be soon made available on ArXiv but will be reworked before publication to better explain the algorithm and results, and include our latest improvements !!
+The paper will be soon made available on ArXiv but will be reworked before publication to better explain the algorithm and results, and include our latest improvements.
+Change to the code are to be expected !!

 ## Installation